 Rahne Alexander is a multimedia artist, producer, musician, and performer.
 Her video art has been screened in galleries and festivals across the country, and she is an alumna of the Experimental Television Center.
-Queer Interiors, a year-long collaborative multimedia installation was commissioned by the Baltimore Museum of Art in 2016 and will be on display through August 2017.
+Queer Interiors, a year-long collaborative multimedia installation was commissioned by the Baltimore Museum of Art in 2016.
 A component of this installation,The Baltimore LGBTQI+ Home Movie Quilt, was awarded a Saul Zaentz Innovation in Film and Media Fund fellowship.
-She has appeared in numerous films and videos, including the Hit and Stay, Riot Acts: Flaunting Gender Deviance in Music Performance, Milo's Misfits, and Her Room.
+She has appeared in numerous films and videos, including Hit and Stay, Riot Acts: Flaunting Gender Deviance in Music Performance, Milo's Misfits, and Her Room.

 Rahne performs frequently with her several bands, including Santa Librada, Guided By Wire, 50’♀, Flaming Creatures, and the Degenerettes.
 She is occasional comedian and essayist, with publication credits ranging from the Baltimore City Paper to the Lambda Literary Award-winning anthology Take Me There: Trans and Genderqueer Erotica.

 She is a former organizer for the Transmodern Festival and the Maryland Film Festival, where she served five years in charge of operations and development.
-Rahne has since lent her organizational and development assistance to several organizations, including the High Zero Foundation, the March on Washington Film Festival, and Wide Angle Youth Media.
+Rahne has since lent her organizational and development assistance to several organizations, including FORCE, Iron Crow Theatre, the March on Washington Film Festival, and Wide Angle Youth Media.

 "A Few Things to Know About Being Transgender," NPR, 21 Nov 2017